 The San Francisco VA Medical Center (SFVAMC) serves veterans from Santa Rosa, Eureka, Ukiah, Clearlake, San Bruno and downtown San Francisco, California.
 The center offers 124 operating beds and maintains a community living center with 120 beds.
-In 2018, SFVAMC earned a SAIL rating of three, improving upon their 2017 score.
+In 2018, SFVAMC earned a SAIL rating of three, improving upon its 2017 score.
 The medical center has been affiliated with the University of California, San Francisco (UCSF) Medical Center for more than 50 years.
 The physicians that work at the San Francisco VA Division of Hematology/Oncology work simultaneously at UCSF.

 The care teams include physicians, oncologists, social workers, dieticians and administrative staff working collaboratively to provide optimal cancer care.
 Additionally, the physicians are working on a joint project with the Department of Defense (DoD) studying the impact of neurological combat-related brain and spinal cord injuries.
-This research, as well as other studies occuring at the SFVAMC, benefits from one of the largest research budgets within the Veterans Health Administration.
+This research, as well as other studies occurring at the SFVAMC, benefits from one of the largest research budgets within the Veterans Health Administration.
 SFVAMC has just under $80 million in research expenditures.